 What if Multiple DIN’s are in Possession

-Possession of more than one DIN per director is considered a grave offence as per the provisions of Section 155 of The Companies Act, 2013.
+Possession of more than one DIN per director is considered a grave offense as per the provisions of Section 155 of The Companies Act, 2013.
 The director found to be in possession of multiple DIN’s shall not be bestowed relief and strict action would be taken against him by the Central Government.
 The director who is in possession of multiple DIN’s shall be issued a show-cause notice and would be ordered to surrender all the DIN’s that are in his possession except retaining one DIN with him.
-Also the Central Government shall not grant any option or choice as to which DIN shall be retained.
+Also, the Central Government shall not grant any option or choice as to which DIN shall be retained.
 In case of multiple DIN’s the oldest DIN obtained shall only be retained and all other DIN’s would be required to be surrendered.
-Also all companies associated with the DIN’s to be surrendered shall be mapped to the oldest DIN that is to be retained.
+Also, all companies associated with the DIN’s to be surrendered shall be mapped to the oldest DIN that is to be retained.

 Recently, it was witnessed that Regional Director, Noida had issued show because notices to more than 2 lakh directors under section 266G of The Companies Act, 1956 ordering them to surrender back the multiple DIN’s that are in their possession.
 Also, many directors have not issued show-cause notices but were advised to voluntarily surrender the multiple DIN’s, if any in their possession.